Tatyana I, Product Manager at QArea

 The tendency of European outsourcing of IT works can be ordered as follows:

 - Project Based outsourcing: This type is most common for most cases of subcontracting IT works happen in Europe.
-This means that an IT company-vendor is hired by outsourcing company to handle fully or assist in implementation of a specific IT project.
+This means that an IT company-vendor is hired by outsourcing company to handle fully or assist in the implementation of a specific IT project.

 - Dedicated Development Center (DDC): It is the mainly strategy that European companies with significant and permanent budget for IT follow in outsourcing.
 Being low-cost, this outsourcing strategy is most suitable for long-term cooperation approach.
 Herein, full-time working developers perform exclusively for client on every researches and projects during a sustained period of time.
 The main idea is that officially these developers work for the IT company-vendor that proposes their services (working capabilities) to client.
 It is similar to having a virtual addition of the client organization in the nearshore area.